Bhanditz/sentry-beaconfire/README.md

 [Sentry](https://github.com/getsentry/sentry) is a modern error logging and aggregation platform.

 ## About Project
-* Using Kotlin with MVVMpattern.
+* Using Kotlin with MVVM pattern.
 * Using Android Databinding framework.

 ## Feature List